gradual-verification/gvc0/src/test/resources/broken/README.md

 # Broken examples
+For these broken examples, we are using the files found in `quant-study`.
+When breaking examples, we want to take into consideration the following:

+- Modify specification so proofs are done dynamically instead of statically
+- Put as much imprecision as possible but make sure you're still proving something

+The first two examples of each program have implementation errors, and the following two are specification errors.

+Details for each example can be found [here](https://github.com/gradual-verification/recursive-predicates/wiki).

 ## Implementation
 **For breaking implementations, we want to make sure that the code breaks during dynamic verification and not just a static fail.
 This requires all methods changed to remove `folds`/`unfolds` and preconditions must stay unspecified.**